rsy6318/rsy6318.github.io/README.md

 # rsy6318.github.io
 ## Point Cloud Registration
-Calculate the transformation from source to target point cloud
+Calculate the transformation from source to target point cloud.

 ## Image-to-Point Cloud Registration
+Calculate the camera pose given the map of point cloud and a query image.